 On her self-produced 2019 Sunnyside release Brazilian Dream, Fleurine for the first time performs nearly all her own original music, highlighting her extraordinary working band Boys from Brazil as they draw on a wide range of popular and folkloric genres from bossa nova and samba to baião.
 Her longtime collaborator, master guitarist Chico Pinheiro, a major presence onSan Francisco, returns on two tracks, with additional cameos by Brad Mehldau (Fleurine’s husband) on piano and Rhodes and Chris Potter on tenor sax and alto flute.
 In a historic first, guitarist Ian Faquini’s haunting piece “Contradiction – Contradição” features the first lyrics ever written by famed Brazilian composer Guinga, Faquini’s teacher and mentor (with Fleurine’s English translation).

-Fleurine is donating nearly all of the proceeds from Brazilian Dream to Estrela da Favela, a small idealistic school located in the troubled Mangueira neighborhood of Rio de Janeiro.
+Fleurine is donating nearly all of the proceeds from Brazilian Dream to Estrela da Favela, a small idealistic school located in the challenged Mangueira neighborhood of Rio de Janeiro.
 It is her way of giving back to the country that has inspired her throughout her career.

 Following her studies at the Conservatorium van Amsterdam, Fleurine immersed herself in the New York scene of the mid-1990s, eventually settling in an apartment just steps away from Bradley’s, the storied jazz club and communal hang, now long defunct.
 There she struck up friendships with greats including Roy Hargrove, who schooled her on American culture and also enlisted her for a whirlwind tour of Cuba (in preparation for his Crisol project).
 She attended countless New York jam sessions, audited classes at the New School and City College, and was soon landing engagements at Birdland, the Blue Note and other top venues as well as the North Sea Jazz Festival, Montreux Jazz Festival, Umbria Jazz Festival, Montreal Jazz Festival and many more.